Haakon Sigurdsson

 Haakon Sigurdsson (Hákon Sigurðarson /non/, Håkon Sigurdsson; c.
 937-995), known as Haakon Jarl (Old Norse: Hákon jarl), was the de facto ruler of Norway from about 975 to 995.
 Sometimes he is styled as Haakon the Powerful (Hákon jarl hinn ríki), though the Ágrip and Historia Norwegiæ give the less flattering name Hákon Illi, that is, Haakon the Bad.
+He is also known as Hàkon Sigurðarson, Earl of Hlaðir.

 Background

 Haakon was the son of Sigurd Haakonsson, Jarl of Lade and ruler of Trøndelag and Hålogaland.
-His mother was Bergljot Toresdatter, daughter of Tore Ragnvaldsson, Jarl of Møre.
+His mother was Bergljot Toresdatter, daughter of Thorir Rögnvaldarson, Jarl of Møre.
 Adam of Bremen wrote that he was "of the stock of Ivar (either Ivar the Boneless or Ivar Vidfamne) and descended from a race of giants".
 In the sagas, Haakon claimed descent from the divine lineage of Sæming, son of Odin.
 The Hakon Jarl Runestones in Sweden may refer to him.